ruancomelli/hazmate/REPORT.md

 ### Human Expert Integration

 The system is able to integrate human expertise through a continuous feedback loop that leverages domain knowledge to improve classification accuracy.
-Domain experts contribute to the system by providing labeled examples that are added to the RAG knowledge base.
+Domain experts contribute by providing labeled examples that are added to the RAG knowledge base.

 ```python
 # Human experts provide labeled examples